elixir-lang/elixir/docs/3_modules.md

       @vsn 2
     end

-`@vsn` refers to version is used by the code reloading mechanism to check if a module is updated or not.
+`@vsn` refers to version and is used by the code reloading mechanism to check if a module is updated or not.
 If no version is specified, the version is set to the MD5 of the module functions.

 Elixir has a handful of reserved data attributes.
 The following are currently functional in Elixir:

 * `@behaviour` and `@behavior` - used for specifying an OTP or user-defined behavior;
 * `@vsn` - used for specifying the module version;